 So it was that the Pony Express was born in April, 1860, linking St. Joseph, Missouri, with Sacramento, California, in “only” 10 days.

-The route was long and it was arduous; 1,900 miles, traversed by a 24/7 chain of riders, the most famous of whom was Buffalo Bill.
+The route was long and arduous; 1,900 miles, traversed by a 24/7 chain of riders, the most famous of whom was Buffalo Bill.
 Yep, that Buffalo Bill.
 Each rider switched horses six or seven times a day on a hell-for-leather shift of 75-100 miles.
 Just thinking about it kinda makes a person reach for the liniment.

 It was dangerous, too.
 So much so that the company’s recruiting ads stressed a preference for orphans who were “willing to risk death daily.”